taminaru/dogecord/README.md

 # Important!

+DogeCord is my own reword of akario and custom things I want.

 This repo is an extention and insparation from [Discord Akairo](https://github.com/discord-akairo/discord-akairo).
 Please only use this fork if you wish for custom features.
 The fork is built to extention the usability of the [Taminaru Discord](https://github.com/taminaru) bot.